Rhodexa/Trixie/README.md

 ## What it is

-Trixie is a pattern-based DAW targeting a workflow similar to FL Studio — fast, composable, and built around the piano roll as a first-class citizen.
+Trixie is a pattern-based DAW targeting a workflow similar to FLS — fast, composable, and built around the piano roll as a first-class citizen.
 The long-term stack includes CLAP/VST3/LV2 plugin hosting, a built-in chip synth, a mixer, and an arrangement view.

 **Right now** it is a working piano roll with MIDI playback.
 That's not nothing.